Mary Craig Ministries

 "The New Testament (

-Acts IlI 2) calls this the Beautiful Gate; it may therefore be assumed to have existed during the period of Aelia Capitolina [after the final Roman destruction in 132 A.D.].
+Acts 3:2) calls this the Beautiful Gate; it may therefore be assumed to have existed during the period of Aelia Capitolina [after the final Roman destruction in 132 A.D.].
 However, its present beauty was not attained until the reign of Justinian, in honour of the Christian tradition which fixes this as the site of Jesus' entry to the Temple courtyard.
 The gate was probably open during the Byzantine period, and the Emperor Heraclius entered through it after taking Jerusalem in 629.
-After the Muslim Conquest, when the Dome of the Rock and the EI-Aksa Mosque were built, it was blocked to prevent unsupervised access to the mosque area.
-[Many believe that the gate was walled up to prevent the entrance of the Messiah of the Jews and Christians who have looked for his coming through that gate according to OT prophecies.
-MCM website editor]
+After the Muslim conquest, when the Dome of the Rock and the EI-Aksa Mosque were built, it was blocked to prevent unsupervised access to the mosque area.

 "Charles Warren examined the gate in 1867-69 and found a wall descending 13 m (42 ft) below the level of the gate, the wall of the Temple Mount at this point is thus 20 m (65 ft) high.
 80 m (87 yds) further north Warren found the base of the wall at a depth of 40 m (141 ft).
 Schick cleaned the gate in 1891.
 It is to be hoped that this magnificent gate will again serve its original purpose, making possible pilgrimages to the Temple Mount from the Mount of Olives.
 (Menashe Har-El, This is Jerusalem, Canaan Publishing House, PO Box 7645, Jerusalem 1977)